What is menopause?

 Causes of menopause

-Menopause occurs due to the cessation of the function of the ovaries, when the eggs are depleted.
-This cessation of ovarian function will lead to a marked decrease in estrogen levels (hormones produced by the ovaries).
+Menopause occurs when the ovaries cease to function when they run out of eggs.
+This cessation of ovarian function leads to a marked decrease in estrogen levels (hormones produced by the ovaries).

 This decrease in estrogen levels in the blood is responsible for the appearance of the symptoms that accompany menopause .

-During menopause , a woman's ovaries stop producing eggs and produce less estrogen and progesterone.
-Likewise, a decalcification of the bones occurs.
+menopause , a woman's ovaries stop producing eggs and produce less estrogen and progesterone.
+Bone decalcification also occurs.

 Decreased estrogen contributes to the development of an increased risk of cardiovascular disease.

-Osteoporosis usually occurs rapidly in the first 5 years after menopause occurs.
-The main risk of osteoporosis is bone fracture.
+Osteoporosis usually develops rapidly in the first five years after menopause.
+The main risk factor for osteoporosis is bone fracture.

 Symptoms of menopause

-The most characteristic symptoms are the appearance of hot flashes, typically referred to as a sensation of heat that arises in the chest and radiates to the neck and face and which may be accompanied by intense sweating.
-They normally last a few minutes, although they can be longer.
+The most characteristic symptoms are the onset of hot flashes, typically described as a sensation of warmth that arises in the chest and radiates to the neck and face, and which may be accompanied by intense sweating.
+They usually last a few minutes, although they can be longer.

-Other symptoms that may be associated in the short term are vaginal dryness, burning in the genitals, frequency and urgency in urination, and a greater frequency of urinary infections.
-Also characteristic is the loss of skin elasticity and changes in the texture, size and consistency of the breasts.
-Many women report episodes of anxiety, depression, irritability, memory loss and insomnia.
+Other short-term symptoms that may be associated with the condition include vaginal dryness, genital burning, frequent and urgent urination, and an increased risk of urinary tract infections.
+Loss of skin elasticity and changes in the texture, size, and consistency of the breasts are also characteristic.
+Many women report episodes of anxiety, depression, irritability, memory loss, and insomnia.

-Also characteristic is a decrease in libido, that is, in sexual appetite, which can be aggravated by the discomfort produced during sexual intercourse, due to vaginal dryness.
+A decrease in libido, that is, sexual appetite, is also characteristic, which can be aggravated by discomfort during sexual intercourse due to vaginal dryness.

 Learn more about menopause